Frazz by Jef Mallett for November 06, 2022

 12. Missing large

-allangary almost 2 years ago
+allangary about 2 years ago

 I wasn’t terribly nearsighted.
 I could see leaves and knew there was writing on the chalkboard, even if it wasn’t sharp.
 But seeing blades of grass after I got my glasses was amazing.